TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 Write all the parameters you need in the `[MODEL_NAME].props.json` file, call `super().handle_props(props)` and retrieve the value of the parameter by `self.get_prop(prop_nm)` with the name of the parameter as input.
 Then you could set attributes in your struct of group if further processing on the user entered parameters is needed.
 E.g. `segregation_grps["red_group"][NUM_MBRS] = int(dens_red * area)`
-In this video, we will present further details inside and show you what is actually going on in handling props.
+In this video, we will present further details of handling props.

 ## Introduction of `[MODEL_NAME].props.json`
 Handling props is basically setting values of the parameters in the model.
 In Indra system, you are asked several